jkingportfolio/ci_pp5_tick_it_react/README.md

 Although alot of effort was put into this project, due to time constraints there is still room for finer refactoring of code and additional functionality / features to implement to the site.

 - Password recovery
-  - Forgotten password option to recover access to the account via email
+  - Forgotten password option to recover access to the account using a one time link via email
 - Account creation via socials
   - Allow user authentication with already existing accounts, e.g. LinkedIn, Google, etc.
 - A notifications feature
-  - A feature to have notifications related to tasks you are invovled in / own and if their completion status has been updated.
+  - A feature to have notifications related to tasks you are involed in / own and if their completion status has been updated.
 - Involvement specific edit rights
   - Users to be able to make specific edits to a task dependant on their write rights.
 For example a user who is assigned a task could set it completion status to complete but wouldnt be allowed to edit the task body text or due date.